Udaharanam Sujatha: Critical reception

 The film released in Kerala to positive reviews from the critics.
 Ashwiny Iyer Tiwari, director of Nil Battey Sannata, the original 2015 film on which Udaharanam Sujatha was based, tweeted that she loved the film and praised the songs.

-Malayalam Manorama describes, "Manju Warrier and Anaswara Ranjan together have captured the authenticity of the characters with the story-line's intensity, the warmth of mother-daughter love that culminates is the grand catharsis.
+Malayalam Manorama describes, "Manju Warrier and Anaswara Rajan together have captured the authenticity of the characters with the story-line's intensity, the warmth of mother-daughter love that culminates is the grand catharsis.
 Nedumudi Venu as scriptwriter George Paul and Joju George as school headmaster with de-glam avatars do justice to their roles by getting into the skin of the character as the story progresses.
 [Phantom] Praveen have pitched the characters on the right spot with moderation throughout the story."

-Times of India noted the film to be "an interesting story, good performances, music and subtle humour, all of which merit your time in the theatre."